HBS-Urosystem/urosystem.com/cms/blocks/shop/hero.en.md

 components:
   - type: cta
     title: ""
-    #text: "### To place orders for delivery within the United States, kindly visit the Tyro Medical webshop, our trusted partner in the USA.
-For international orders (excluding the USA), please scroll down to complete your seamless checkout."
+    text: "### A urological syringe adapter which completely replaces the catheter: it enables painless and complication-free bladder instillation"
   - type: grid
     slide: false
     components:
-      - type: cta
+      - t-ype: cta
         button: US webshop
         link: https://www.tyro-medical.com/shop/?store-page=Urology-c156988914
         text: "To place an order for delivery within the United States, kindly visit the Tyro Medical webshop, our trusted partner in the USA."
       - type: cta
-        button: Our webshop
+        button: Webshop
         link: "#content"
-        text: "For International orders (excluding the USA), please scroll down to complete your seamless checkout."
+        t-ext: "For International orders (excluding the USA), please scroll down to complete your seamless checkout."
 ---